 - You’ve decided to leave and someone else is taking over.

-In either case, you can save your time and maintain consistency in your voice simply by documenting your brand voice.
+In either case, you can save time and maintain consistency in your voice simply by documenting your brand voice.

 Refer to your brand voice guidelines as you retweet and reply to comments.
 This will help you develop an authentic brand voice that impresses your customers.

-Step 3: Do some competitor research
+Step 3: Do Some Competitor Research

 The aim here isn’t to copy.
 In fact, it could be your brand voice differentiating you from your competitors.